mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 The library also defines the empty coroutine context, `EmptyCoroutineContext`, which we can use as a "zero" element to create a new custom context.

-So, context is a way to pass information among coroutines.
-Any parent coroutine gives its context to its children coroutines.
+So, context is a way to pass information among coroutines. **Any parent coroutine gives its context to its children coroutines**.
 Children coroutines copy values from the parent to a new instance of the context that they can override.
 Let's see an example of inheritance without override:

 ```kotlin
 suspend fun coroutineCtxInheritance() {